Jessica Rothe

 Jessica Ann Rothenberg (born May 28, 1987), known professionally as Jessica Rothe (/rɒθ/), is an American actress.
-After appearing in independent films and on stage, her breakthrough came with playing Tree Gelbman in the comedy slasher film Happy Death Day (2017) and its 2019 sequel, which established her as a scream queen.
+After appearing in independent films and on stage, her breakthrough role came with playing Tree Gelbman in the comedy slasher film Happy Death Day (2017) and its 2019 sequel, which established her as a scream queen.

 Rothe has starred in the musical films La La Land (2016) and Valley Girl (2020), the romantic drama films Forever My Girl (2018) and All My Life (2020), and the action thriller film Boy Kills World (2023).
-On television, she starred in the MTV comedy series Mary + Jane (2016) and the Amazon Prime Video science fiction drama series Utopia (2020).
+On television, she starred in the MTV comedy series Mary + Jane (2016), the Netflix science fiction Parallels (2015) and the Amazon Prime Video science fiction drama series Utopia (2020).

 Early life

 Rothe was born in Denver, Colorado, the daughter of Susan and Steve Rothenberg.
-Rothe's father is Jewish.
+Rothe's father is Jewish and a pediatric surgeon.
 Her paternal grandmother Colleen Rothenberg was a theatre actress who belonged to the Congregation Shomrei Torah synagogue in Santa Rosa, California.

-Rothe took ballet classes when she was age 8.
+Rothe took ballet classes when she was age eight.
 As a youth, she attended summer theater camps in Kansas City.
 Rothe attended Cherry Creek High School and then Boston University, graduating in 2009 with a bachelor's degree in Fine Arts, and during that time she learned to play the violin, tap dance, and make pottery.